Chion82/native-base-web-gitbook/intro/migrate.md

 Migrate from NativeBase Projects
 --------------------------------
-It is possible to migrate your [NativeBase](http://nativebase.io/) project to a NativeBase-web without changing lots of your code.
+It is probable to migrate your [NativeBase](http://nativebase.io/) project to a native-base-web project without changing lots of your code.

 **WIP**